Maxklos/WeatherProjekt/README.md

 sudo python setup.py install
 ```

--We are working on optimising this setup
+- We are working on optimising this setup
--We are using the Adafruit Python GPIO Library
+- We are using the Adafruit Python GPIO Library